 Graduate Program Overview

-The graduate program is designed to prepare the student for a research and/or teaching career with concentrations in one or more of the following: cell biology, developmental biology, neuroscience.
+The Anatomy and Cell Biology Graduate Program is designed to prepare the student for a research and/or teaching career with concentrations in cell biology, developmental biology, neuroscience, renal biology and/or reproductive biology.
 The program emphasizes research and the skills and knowledge required to perform and communicate the results of research.
-Modern biomedical researchers/educators must be versed in a number of disciplines, and so the course of study in the department is broadly based; you are encouraged and in some cases required to enroll in courses offered by other departments.
+Since modern biomedical researchers/educators must be versed in a number of disciplines, the course of study in the Department is broadly based.
 The research opportunities in the department are widely varied and will accommodate many interests.

 Department of Anatomy & Cell Biology